suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 - CPU

 >Using Intra-ops (within an operation) and inter-ops (amongst multiple operations) parallelism on CPU can sometimes give different results on different run.
 One such example is using OpenMP for (intra-ops) parallelization.
-See this excellent talk by [Corden 2018][corden] for more in depth insight into this.
+See this excellent talk by titled
+>"Corden’s Consistency of Floating Point Results or Why doesn’t my application always give"  [Corden 2018][corden] for more in depth insight into this.
 Also see wandering precision [blog][nag].

 - GPU